YukihikoOnuma/CryoconiteHoleModel/README.md

 <HTML><h3>Instruction for Cryoconite Hole Model (CryHo)</h3>

 <P ALIGN=JUSTIFY>The model was developed by <B>Koji Fujita</B>, Nagoya University, Japan.
-The study using this model was published in The Cryosphere (Onuma et al., 2023).
+The study using this model was published in The Cryosphere <B>(Onuma et al., 2023, doi:10.5194/tc-17-3309-2023)</B>.
 This text is an instruction to use the model.</P>

 <B>1.
 Preparation of an input meteorological data</B>
 <br>[SIGMA-B_LT20140714-_Lv1_3.csv] is an example.